jadebustos/ocp-science/hands-on-lab-script/applications/training.md

 ## Application access

-How you can access your app ?
+How you can access your app?
 Is as simple as you deployed it and run:

 ```
 $ oc get route cdf-apps